Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 My Experience Hiking Lawson Peak

-I enjoyed this hike, even though I had to attempt it twice before I finally summited Lawson Peak.
+I enjoyed this hike, even though I had to attempt it twice before finally summiting Lawson Peak.

-On my second attempt, I crossed paths with another hiker who gave me clear directions on the route to the summit.
+On my second attempt, I crossed paths with another hiker who gave me clear directions to the summit.
 He recommended scaling a slope about 15 feet back up the trail from the cave entrance.
-Though the cave was intimidating, I decided to give the slope a try first.
+Because the cave was intimidating, I decided to try climbing the slope first.
 While there were good holds, I lacked enough experience in bouldering to make it up.
 My shoes wouldn’t stay stuck long enough to get up the side of the rock.

 I was determined not to leave empty-handed from Lawson Peak a second time.
-So, I went back to the cave entrance and started working my way up the stairs.
-With a little luck and a lot of determination, I finally found myself standing on top of the summit.
+So I returned to the cave entrance and started climbing up the stairs.
+With some luck and determination, I finally arrived on top of the summit.

 I always enjoy a good challenge, and the view from the summit was more than worth the effort to get there.